-Spinal decompression is a type of traction therapy applied to the spine in an attempt to bring about several theoretical benefits including:
+Spinal decompression therapy uses the same basic principle of spinal traction that has been offered by medical professionals for years.
+It is a type of traction therapy applied to the spine in an attempt to bring about several theoretical benefits including:

 Prior to beginning treatments, we evaluate you to determine if you are a candidate.
 Your history, x-rays, CT/ MRI scans if available are reviewed.
-If you are a candidate for spinal decompressionan indivual treatment program is designed for your condition.
+If you are a candidate for spinal decompression an indivual treatment program will be designed for your condition.

 The bottom line is that Spinal Decompression Therapy is a safe and effective approach to disc healing and back pain relief that you may want to try before considering drugs or surgery.
 Our Seattle back pain experts are there with you through every step of your recovery.